thunebae/StudyWithThune/content/_index.md

     title:
       - Study With Thune
     subtitle:
-      - Welcome to my blog!
-Hope you have a nice day!
+      - 🍀Welcome to my blog!
+Hope you have a nice day🍀
     titleColor: # #123456, red
     titleShadow: true
     titleFontSize: 44